Does your child's handwriting look like this?

 At this age, handwriting is all about writing words clearly

 For children aged 5 to 6 years being at school and learning about handwriting is an exciting time.
-They will have already spent one year at school, have made a lot of friends and are keen to learn as much as possible.
+They will have already spent one year at school, having made a lot of new friends and are keen to learn as much as possible.
 This is also the time when you may hear a lot of 'why' questions as they wish to understand more about the world around them.

-Ensuring they can write the letters of the alphabet clearly.
 At school children will be asked to start sequencing sentences to form short stories.
 They will be expected to begin to use capital letters, full stops, explanation marks and question marks within their work.

 Want to learn more?

 Swipe my exact step-by-step plan that will help your child master joined up letters with ease.
 Follow the sequence of emails over the next 7 days to achieve handwriting success.

 Children at this age are keen to learn and to new their new skills both at home and at school.
 Using handwriting worksheets that link into the school curriculum will help a child understand how handwriting can be used in everyday life.

 In my experience, children who find handwriting difficult continue to be motivated to keep trying to improve on their work.